 To get the benefits of going outdoors for a little nature therapy, you don’t have to mount a camping expedition.
 Taking advantage of nearby nature in and around your neighborhood can do the trick.
 It’s as simple as a hike in the local nature preserve or a walk around the block.

-“Nature is everywhere,” says Harvey Webster, director of wildlife resources at the Cleveland Museum of Natural History.
-“I always remind kids that if they want to see something cool, they have to do something really profound.
+“Nature is everywhere,” says Harvey Webster, Chief Wildlife Officer and Museum Ambassador at the Cleveland Museum of Natural History.
+“I always remind kids that if they want to see something cool, they don’t have to do something really profound.
 Just go outside and look up.”

 For teens (and parents) who are used to looking down at their phones, this can take a little re-training, but it might just pay off with the sighting of a bird’s nest or a red-tailed hawk.

 “As a lifelong nature educator, I’m really concerned about people having a rudimentary understanding of science,” says Webster.
 “We want people to be connected with their world.
 We want them not to be afraid of nature but to respect it.”
 But during his 40 years at the Museum, Webster has seen a decline in the amount of time youngsters spend in nature.

 Richard Louv, author of Last Child in the Woods and co-founder of the Children & Nature Network, even coined a phrase for this trend: “Nature Deficit Disorder.”
 Luckily, the cure Louv prescribes is simple and costs nothing: a little “Vitamin N.”